D-Bald/fiber-backend/README.md

 ### Create users
-The admin user *adminUser* is preset with the password `ADMIN_PASSWORD` from the [.env](https://github.com/D-Bald/fiber-backend/blob/master/.env.sample) file.
+The admin user *adminUser* is preset with the password `ADMIN_PASSWORD` from the [.env](https://github.com/D-Bald/fiber-backend/blob/master/.env.sample) file in the root direcory of the executable.
 Anybody can create a new user.
 The role is automatically set to *user*.</br>
 Example JSON request body:
 ```